Thilas/chocolatey-packages/README.md

 ## Pushing To Community Repository Via Commit Message

-You can force package update and push using git commit message.
-AppVeyor build is set up to pass arguments from the commit message to the `./update_all.ps1` script.
+You can force package update and push using GitHub Actions.
+Just manually run the Update workflow and define package(s) to include.

-If commit message includes `[AU <forced_packages>]` message on the first line, the `forced_packages` string will be sent to the updater.

-Examples:
-- `[AU pkg1 pkg2]`
-Force update ONLY packages `pkg1` and `pkg2`.
-- `[AU pkg1:ver1 pkg2 non_existent]`
-Force `pkg1` and use explicit version `ver1`, force `pkg2` and ignore `non_existent`.

 To see how versions behave when package update is forced see the [force documentation](https://github.com/majkinetor/au/blob/master/README.md#force-update).

 You can also push manual packages with command `[PUSH pkg1 ... pkgN]`.
 This works for any package anywhere in the file hierarchy and will not invoke AU updater at all.

 If there are no changes in the repository use `--allow-empty` git parameter: